Skip to content

 University of Michigan

 Dr. Alvaro Rojas-Peña’s is a physician and Assistant Research Scientist of Surgery in the Section of Transplantation at the University of Michigan (UM), Ann Arbor.
 Dr. Rojas received his MD degree from La Escuela Colombiana de Medicina -El Bosque University in Bogota, D.C.
 Colombia in 2002.
-Dr. Rojas joined the faculty of the Section of Transplantation Surgery, in 2010.
-Dr. Rojas has been the recipient of many awards and honors, including research fellowship awards and best project abstracts from the American Society of Artificial Organs (ASAIO) and The Transplantation.
-In 2009, Dr. Rojas was honored by the Republic of Colombia Chamber of Representatives Resolution Honor “Order of The Democracy -Simon Bolivar -in the rank of Cross of Great Chavalier”.
-Read on…
+He joined the faculty of the Section of Transplantation Surgery, in 2010.
+He has been the recipient of many awards and honors, including research fellowship awards and best project abstracts from the American Society of Artificial Internal Organs (ASAIO) and The Transplantation Society (TTS).
+In 2009, Dr. Rojas was honored by the Republic of Colombia Chamber of Representatives Resolution Honor “Order of The Democracy -Simon Bolivar -in the rank of Cross of Great Chavelier”.

 Dr. Rojas-Pena is an alumni of the NLA (2018-19), interested in access, acceptance and termination of college and higher education for students of underrepresented groups.
 He has mentored over 150 college students under the U of Michigan undergraduate research providing research projects for freshman and sophomores.
 He is the instructor of Surgery 499, a course for college students with emphasis in applied physiology.
 He has mentored medical students and surgical residents from Colombia and Peru in the last 10n years.
 He is a board member of the Professional LatinX at UM Alliance, a community of faculty and staff members at the University of Michigan that collaborate and support a diverse range of activities on LatinX culture.